South Gippsland, at any time of year, is perfect for a day trip from Phillip Island.

 Loch Village Food and Wine Festival, on the Railway Station Reserve, is held the Queen's Birthday long weekend in June.

-After a wander around the village, including a visit to the suspension bridge over picturesque Allsop Creek, we drive 2 kilometres out of town up to Cape Horn Lookout.
+After a wander around the village, including a visit to the suspension bridge over picturesque Allsop Creek, we drive two kilometres out of town up to Cape Horn Lookout.

 Although only about 200 metres above sea level, the views are wonderful, from the snow on Mount Baw Baw to the Eureka Tower in Melbourne and around to Westernport Bay.

-We have an informative afternoon learning about different grape varieties from vigneron Mark.
+We have an informative afternoon learning about different grape varieties from the vigneron.

 The tasting includes 8 wines.
 Visitors can also buy a glass or bottle to simply enjoy in the friendly ambience.